-▲ PLEASE DETACH PROXY CARD HERE ▲
+PLEASE DETACH PROXY CARD HERE ▲

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be held May 16, 2014.
-The Proxy Statement and our 2013 Annual Report are available at: http://viewproxy.com/formfactor/2014/
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be held May 1, 2015.
+The Proxy Statement and our 2014 Annual Report are available at: http://viewproxy.com/formfactor/2015/

-2014 Annual Meeting Proxy Card Using a black link per, mark your votes with an X as shown in this example.
+2015 Annual Meeting Proxy Card Using a black ink pen, mark your vater with an X as shown it this example.
 Please do not write outside the designated areas.
-A. Proposals The Board of Directors recommends a vote FOR the following proposals: (2) Advisory approval of the Company's executive compensation.
-The Board of Directors recommends a vote FOR the election of the Class director nominees listed below. of the Class II (3) Ratification of the selection of KPMG LLP as FormFactor's Election of the following nominees as Class II directors: FOR WITHHOLD independent registered public accounting firm for fiscal 01 - Michael D. Slessor 02 - Thomas St. Dennis I plan on attending the meeting B. Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign exactly as name(s) appears hereon.
-Joint owners shoul each sign.
-When signing as attorney, executor, administrator, corporal officer, trustee, guardian, or custodian, please give full title.
-Date (mm/dd/yyyy): / / Signature 1 Signature 2 PLEASE MARK, SIGN, DATE AN D RETUR N THE PRO XY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
-CONTROL NUMBI ER
+A. Proposals The Board of Directors recommends a vote FOR the director nominees listed below. e election o f the Class III The Board of Directors recommends a vote FOR the following proposals: FOR ACLIVIT ASSUM (2) Advisory approval of the Company's executive compensation.
+Image: Company's executive company's image: Company's image: Company's executive Company's executive Company's image: Company's executive Company's ex Election of the following nominees as Class III directors: FOR WITHHOLD reserved for issuance under the Plan by 4,500,000 shares and to prohibit the cashing out of stock appreciation rights.
+01 - Richard DeLateur (4) Ratification of the selection of KPMG LLP as FormFactor's independent registered public accounting firm for fiscal year 02 - Edward Rogas, Jr. Ц U 2015.
+I plan on attending the meeting 🗆 B. Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign exactly as name(s) appears hereon.
+Joint owners should each sign.
+When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or custodian, please give full title.
+Date (mm/dd/yyyy):// Signature 1 PLEASE MARK, SIGN, DATE AND RETUR NTHE PRO Signature 2 XY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
+CONTROL NUMBER R ▲ P LEASE DETACI H PROXY CARD HERE